 How to Lose Lower Belly Fat – Overview

-Maintaining a trim midsection not only is aesthetically pleasing but can also help you live longer.
+Maintaining a trim midsection is aesthetically pleasing and can help you live longer.
 There are two types of belly fat: subcutaneous fat and visceral fat.

-Losing weight, especially belly fat can improve the functioning of the blood vessels while also improving sleep quality.
+Losing weight, especially belly fat, can improve the blood vessels’ functioning and sleep quality.